I couldn’t believe my eyes! It seemed that every last shred of good business etiquette had gone through the window.

 Listen to what the people around you are talking about and let that be your guide.
 If you feel to introduce a new topic, just like in public speaking, analyse your audience.

-7. Prepare staff attending events in the name of your business
+7. Brief staff attending events in the name of your business

 Whichever it is, they are attending the event in the name of your business.
 This means that these business etiquette tips I am sharing are still relevant and even more so.
 You see, you can fire them for any bad behaviour but the damage will already be done to your business.